azrafe7/punk.fx/README.md

 </pre>
-Special thanks to ChevyRay, Draknek, ChrisKelly (that [firestarted](http://flashpunk.net/forums/index.php?topic=3544.0) me) and all the awesome FlashPunk community, Grant Skinner, GreenSock, the PB filter coders, and the ones that I'm ( _surely_ ) forgetting to mention that helped me feed this little creature ( _quite probably unwittingly_ ).
+Special thanks to ChevyRay, Draknek, ChrisKelly (that [firestarted](http://flashpunk.net/forums/index.php?topic=3544.0) me) and all the awesome FlashPunk community, Grant Skinner, GreenSock, the PB filters' coders, and the ones that I'm ( _surely_ ) forgetting to mention that helped me feed this little creature ( _quite probably unwittingly_ ).

 <small><b>azrafe7</b></small> <small><code>(azrafe7[at]gmail[dot]com)</code></small>